wenyue-gu/BreakOutGame/doc/PLAN.md

 1) increase ball strength by 1
 2) increase a ball (for current level only, does not carry to next level)
 3) change paddle size (*2 or /2)
-(two effects but same image, when paddle size < 1/2 original only drops *2, when paddle size > 1 only drops /2 (thus min 0.25, max 2))
+(two effects but same image, when paddle size < original only drops *2, when paddle size > original only drops /2 (thus min 0.5, max 2))
 4) gives 1 extra life
 5) gives 20 points